-2.9 Can a trade mark acquire distinctive character through use?
+2.11 Can a trade mark acquire distinctive character through use?

 Yes.
-Acquired distinctiveness was recognised for the first time in Mexican Law pursuant to the amendments to the law effective since August 10, 2018.
+Acquired distinctiveness was recognised for the first time in Mexican Law pursuant to the amendments to the law effective from August 10, 2018.

-2.10 How long on average does registration take?
+2.12 How long on average does registration take?